icsd12015/projects_security/FileCrypt/README.md

 # FileCrypt
-In this project i created an Java application for securing files.
+In this project i created a Java application for securing files.
 It works with user accounts (uname,pass login), secured with a digest (generated with PBKDF2WithHmacSHA1 method) encrypted  with asymmetric RSA encryption (2048 bits keypair) with app's keypair (public key on file, private hardcoded) and saved in a digests archive.
 Data is encrypted/decrypted with symmetric AES algorithm encryption (256 bits keys).

 ###### GUI Screenshots